Eloy Jiménez Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- In his last time out on Tuesday, the right-hander tossed five innings against the Chicago White Sox, allowing six earned runs while surrendering nine hits.
+- The right-hander's last time out came on Tuesday against the Chicago White Sox, when he went five innings, surrendering six earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.